 Always Murder: Enforced by the show's format, with three notable exceptions:

 "To The Last Will I Grapple With Thee": Suicide made to look like murder to implicate someone else.

 Amateur Sleuth: Jessica has no formal law enforcement or investigation training, and never acquires any throughout the series; her skills are chiefly based on her career as an English teacher who has a deep understanding of the mystery genre, and applies her understanding of it to Real Life.
 Once, though, when a witness is unwilling to be questioned with Jessica present, the sheriff says he'll deputize her if necessary.

-One murder victim turns out to be blackmailing the more prominent men of her small town.
-But then it's implied she was using the money to anonymously support charities for orphans and widows.
+One murder victim turns out to have been blackmailing the more prominent men of her small town, but then it's implied she was using the money to anonymously support charities for orphans and widows.

-Asshole Victim: Almost every murder victim in the history of the show likely qualifies, with a few exceptions.
-There's never a case where the murderer is some brutal and heartless killer; he or she is almost always someone who the victim has wronged in some way, even if the killer themselves turns out to be a jerk.
+Asshole Victim: The vast majority of the murder victims, with a few exceptions.
+Rarely is the murderer some brutal and heartless killer; he or she is almost always someone who the victim has wronged in some way, even if the killer themselves turns out to be a jerk.
 At least one noteworthy exception is an episode about a woman being poisoned to death by her husband, who wants to collect her insurance money and run off with his mistress.
 At no time is she ever made out to be someone who got what was coming to her, nor is he made out to be sympathetic.

 Cabot Cove's first sheriff is Amos Tupper, an honest cop and a close friend of Jessica.
 He retires after the fourth season.

 Tupper is replaced by Sheriff Mort Metzger, a former NYPD detective who takes the job in the mistaken belief that the town is a peaceful place.